 Glycine does seem to stimulate human growth hormone (HGH) release.
 Dr. Kellyann rightly points to this study published in 1978.
-In this investigation, glycine was orally given to 19 normal weight people and 12 people who had part of their stomachs removed.
+In this investigation, glycine was orally given to 19 normal-weight people and 12 people who had part of their stomachs removed.

-In a more recent investigation, researchers noted that a combination of glycine, glutamine and niacin (5 grams total) promoted HGH improvement when given to a group of middle aged and older adults for 3 weeks.
+In a more recent investigation, researchers noted that a combination of glycine, glutamine and niacin (5 grams total) promoted HGH improvement when given to a group of middle-aged and older adults for 3 weeks.
 This study did not discuss weight loss.
 See the review of nicotinamide riboside on another application for niacin.

 Glycine might also improve how well insulin works (insulin sensitivity).
 Researchers in 2001 randomly gave 12 relatives of type II diabetics either 5 grams of glycine or a placebo in the morning.
 Relatives of type II diabetics were chosen because diabetes tends to run in families.

-While insulin levels did not go up, the insulin worked better (it was better at lowering blood sugar) in those those getting the glycine amino acid compared to the placebo group.
+While insulin levels did not go up, the insulin worked better (it was better at lowering blood sugar) in those getting the glycine amino acid compared to the placebo group.

 In a collagen exercise study, researchers gave 53 older men with muscle loss (sarcopenia) either a placebo or 15 grams of collagen per day.
 All the men did resistance training 3 days per week for 12 weeks.
 After the study was completed, the men who took 15g of collagen per day improved more in strength and fat loss than those who took a placebo.

 This is an interesting study but I noticed one of the researchers worked for the “collagen research institute.”
-It was also stated that part of the study was funded by a company that's involved with making gelatin.
+It was also stated that part of the study was funded by a company that's involved in making gelatin.
 Gelatin is basically collagen.
 While the authors declared no conflicts of interest, I'd like to see this investigation replaced, or pit collagen against whey protein.